spreadsheetsonlineproject/hubner-lms/Writerside/topics/PowerAutomateApiEndpoints.md

 read and write operations in a single separated place, which is individual from other parts of the application.

 Other advantages of a centralized API are the maintenance of the system and the consistency.

+## Implementation

+The API endpoints are **Power Automate** flows, triggered by **PowerApps V2** action.